syncfusion/blazor-docs/src/grid/datagrid/how-to/server-side-using-cli.md

 * [`.NET Core SDK 3.1.3`](https://dotnet.microsoft.com/download/dotnet-core/3.1)

-## Create a Blazor Server side project using .NET Core CLI
+## Create a Blazor Server project using .NET Core CLI

 1. Run the following command line to create a new Blazor Server application.